Our clients

 How do we fund capital projects for our fast-growing parish?

-This Episcopal parish in Charleston SC is growing in all kinds of ways!
-A "House of Prayer for All People," it integrated in 1987 and welcomed white people into its historic African American membership.
 In the mid-2000's it became a leader in the diocese as one of the few who welcomed LGBTQIA+ members in the midst of controversy over the ordination of the Bishop Gene Robinson in New Hampshire.

 Read More